UtrechtUniversity/ricgraph/website/pilot-project-open-ricgraph-demo-server.md

     an *Agreement to host a pilot Open Ricgraph demo server*, and a *Data Processing Agreement*.
-    The effort required for this depends on how closely your organization's insights on legal and privacy policies align with those of Delft University of Technology.
+    The effort required for this depends on how closely your organization's insights on legal and privacy policies align with those of the already participating organizations.
-    You can find more information (including the agreements with Delft University of Technology) in section 1.6 and chapter 5 of the document above.
+    You can find more information (including the agreements) in section 1.6 and chapter 5
+    of the document above.
   * Your organization needs a *privacy statement* related to this pilot project.
     Possibly the general privacy statement of your organization suffices.
-    Your organization might also need additional *privacy measures* (beyond those required by Delft University of Technology), and you may wish to conduct a *data classification*.
+    Your organization might also
+    wish to conduct a *data classification*.
-    These topics are also described in chapter 5 of the document above.
+    These topics are described in chapter 5 of the document above.
 * Execution of the pilot.
   * Someone of your organization needs to participate in the project group,